 If blood flow is cut off for more than a few minutes, the cells in your brain start to die.
 This impairs the parts of the body that the brain cells control.
 A stroke can cause lasting brain damage; long-term disability, such as vision or speech problems or paralysis (an inability to move); or death.

-If plaque builds up in the body's arteries, the condition is called atherosclerosis (ATH-er-o-skler-O-sis).
+Carotid artery disease is a major cause of stroke in the United States.
 Over time, plaque hardens and narrows the arteries.
 This may limit the flow of oxygen-rich blood to your organs and other parts of your body.

 Atherosclerosis can affect any artery in the body.
 For example, if plaque builds up in the coronary (heart) arteries, a heart attack can occur.
 If plaque builds up in the carotid arteries, a stroke can occur.